Zenderoudi, Charles Hossein

 Sun and Lion, 1960

-Here Zenderoudi combines numerology and calligraphic forms—mostly illegible although some can be deciphered—with a stylized lion set before a solar background.
-In ancient Persia the lion served as an important cultural icon; in the 19th century it was paired with the sun to form the official emblem of the Iranian monarchy.
-Zenderoudi associated the lion with Sufism, however.
-According to him, the standard held by the lion is a reference to “zolfaghar,” Hazrat Ali’s two-pronged sword.
-In 1960, the year Zenderoudi created Sun and Lion, the French government awarded him a scholarship to attend the Ecole des Beaux-arts in Paris.
+Here, the figure of a stylized lion juxtaposed against a solar background emerges from a system of minute marks.
+Although the sun and lion had served as a Persian dynastic emblem since the 19th century, Zenderoudi associated them with Sufism.
+He has identified the standard held by the lion in this work as a reference to the zolfaghar, the two-pronged sword of Hazrat ‘Ali, who is claimed by most Sufi orders as their spiritual progenitor.
+In 1960, the year Zenderoudi created Sun and Lion, the French government awarded him a scholarship to attend the École des Beaux-arts in Paris.
 Iranian-inspired iconography continued to inform the works he made in Paris during the 1960s.